 1. Reduced time needed to trade

-Because an automated trading robot can perform repetitive tasks, it means that less time is spent doing these tasks yourself.
+An automated trading robot can perform repetitive tasks, so there is less time doing these tasks yourself.

 2. Reduced emotional stress during trading

 What makes you vulnerable in trading is your emotion.
 Emotions cause you to make decisions that don’t fit your plan.
-If the trading is automated then emotion can be removed and trading without fear becomes easier.
+Automated trading can can remove emotion and trading without fear becomes easier.

 3. Preserves discipline